 - Geriatric Care Managers

-- Religious Organizations providing ancillary services such food banks or shelter, excluding the organizations religious service (such as a Sunday Church Service).
+- Religious Organizations providing ancillary services such food banks or shelter, excluding the organizations' religious service (such as a Sunday church service).

 - Private attorneys are not included in the 211 database.
 The Bar Association maintains this information.

-The following agencies/programs will be excluded if they:
+Agencies will be excluded if they:

 - Do not provide health, human or community service or have a related role (funding, planning, coordinating or monitoring) in the health/human services arena.

 - Are unlicensed, lose their license, have their license suspended, and are operating in an industry where licensing standards exist

 - Promote or deliver illegal services and/or violate federal, state or local laws or regulations.